rpuchadm/nodelearn/README.md

 # nodelearn

-Learning node.js and other javascript world technololies on ubuntu machines
+Learning node.js and other javascript world technologies on ubuntu machines

 ubuntu 14.04